ThomasDCarney/Stargate-JaffaHelmet/README.md

 # Stargate-JaffaHelmet

+## Overview

-This is a cosplay project my friends and I have been working on, a replica Jaffa uniform complete with animatronic helmet and staff weapon.
-Jaffa being from the 1994 movie "Stargate", or if you're more familiar, the TV series "SG1" that came about some time later.
-But something that looks kinda like this...
+This is a cosplay project my friends and I have been working on, a replica Jaffa outfit, complete with animatronic helmet and staff weapon.
+Jaffa being from the 1994 movie "Stargate", or if more familiar, the TV series "SG1" that came about some time later...
+Or more specific, one of these guys,

 ![Chibi Horus](images/references/ChibiHorus.jpg)

-Or if you're not a fan of silly doodles and questionable coloring skills, this is a reference image we've been working from...
+If you'd rather something more realistic however, this is a reference image we've been working from...

 ![Horus Reference](images/references/Reference-Horus.jpg)

+I try not to rely or dwell on the source material too much though as screen accuracy isn't the main focus (given skills, budget, time, etc) or even possible.
+So if you're following along with this, my goal is to keep things somewhat generic.
+Do the best with what you have available and make notes on what to change/do better next time.

 ### Note

-If you don't like my doodles, you're really not gonna like the rest of this write-up because I do lots of them... you have been warned!

-### Note

-Rather than starting from scratch, we based things on an Instructables titled [Animatronic Stargate Helmet](http://www.instructables.com/id/Animatronic-Stargate-helmet/) by the user Honus.
-We've made many tweaks though; for instance opting to build it out of EVA Foam instead of paper craft.
+Rather than starting from scratch, we based things on an Instructable titled [Animatronic Stargate Helmet](http://www.instructables.com/id/Animatronic-Stargate-helmet/) by the user Honus.
+We've made several tweaks, for instance opting to build it out of EVA Foam instead of paper craft.
 Mechanically however, everything is identical or works with Honus's tutorial.
-So for additional construction questions, please check out that instructable.
+So for specific construction details, please check that out.

-### Note

-I'll be detailing our modifications here.
-I'll try to keep it fairly generic as the exact parts or form factors are less important than functionality.
-I encourage people to take apart and reuse old things as much as possible as I myself am learning how things are built and that's a great way to figure stuff out!

-## What We Change
+## The Goal Here

-If you start with Honus's arduino sketch, changes happen at regular intervals.
+If you start with Honus's Arduino sketch, movements happen at regular intervals.
-The program loop simply tells each servo to take a new position and then delays for set time intervals.
-Not bad if you're in a pinch or for testing purposes but we'd like our version to be interactive.
+The program loops about, telling each servo to reposition and then delays for a set interval.
+Not bad in a pinch or for testing but we'd like some interactivity.

-For instance, we want to be able to follow a camera or onlooker and change moods on command.
-The following is an illustration and list of actions to be added.
+For instance, we want to be able to follow a camera, respond to the crowd or change moods on command.
+Here is a basic illustration and list of things we want to control.

 ![Head Animation Illustration](images/references/MovementMoodDiagram.jpg)

-* Move Laterally: Turning the head left and right.
+* Move Laterally:
     * Turn head to the left.
     * Turn head to the right.
 * Pivot:
     * Tilt head to the left.
     * Tild head to the right.
-* Re-center the head.
+* Reset/re-center the head.
 * Change moods:
     * Passive (calm): Fins are lowered and eyes white.
     * Active (attack): Fins are spread and eyes red.
-* Change modes: For specific heads.
+* Change modes: For specific masks/heads.
-    * Eagle: Jerky, fast, bird like movements.
+    * Eagle head: Jerky, fast, bird like movements.
-    * Jackal: Smooth, more stealthy movements.
+    * Jackal head: Smooth, more stealthy movements.

 ## Breakdown

-Below is a list of each change, on it's own, both hardware and software.
-I try to break it down so you can look at or implement things in pieces but certain items do overlap...
+The items that need work fall into two general categories, whether they apply to head movements or indicate mood.
+We also need to start by deciding on and building some way to control everything.
+There is a little overlap but I tried to break it up as best I could via the following documents...

 * [Building the Remote](RemoteControl.md)
 * [Head Movement - Overview - Coming Soon]()